-The Farmers’ Almanac long-range forecast says that the Prairies are in for a potentially cold winter, and we know for local families, that can make trips and outings more of an obstacle than an adventure.
-This means that making healthy and active choices a priority becomes more vital as the weather continues to prove more challenging to do so.
+The Farmers’ Almanac long-range forecast says that the Prairies are in for a potentially cold winter living here in Calgary, and we know for local Calgary families, that can make trips and outings more of an obstacle than an adventure.
+This means that making choices to promote healthy living in Calgary becomes more vital as the weather continues to prove more challenging to do so.

-Here are some tips to encourage outdoor play in the colder months:
+Here are some tips to encourage outdoor play while living in the colder months:

 To learn more about the Calgary Catholic School District, visit cssd.ab.ca.